Zetzher/Github-Native/README.md

 ### Extra Credits :yum:

-During these four days of intense work, I've finally decided to go with thee commits button and documented code.
+During these four days of intense work, I've finally decided to go with the commits button and documented code.

-If you inspect my code, you will see some code which is explained, I think that my code is understandable but in some places as axios callings I've put some comments and why I did that way.
+If you inspect my code, you will see is explained, I think that my code is understandable but in some places, as axios callings, I've put some comments and why I did that way.

 On the other hand, we have the commits button.

 ![Commits](src/assets/imgReadme/commits.gif)

-#### Tools and libraries:
+## Tools and libraries:

 For creating this technical test I've used =>